EmotiBit/EmotiBit_Docs/Getting_Started.md

 - [Next Steps](#Next-Steps)
 - [Troubleshooting](#Troubleshooting)

-## Overview
-Congratulations!
-You are a proud owner of an EmotiBit!
-This guide will help you set up EmotiBit.
-We will go over
-- The contents of the EmotiBit box.
-- Setting up the EmotiBit to connect to WiFi network
-- Installing the Softwares required to work with the EmotiBit
-- Next steps to  take after you get your EmotiBit running successfully

 [comment]: <> (![alt text][Hardware])

 ## If you just received your EmotiBit
 ### Unboxing
 [comment]: <> ()
-- Welcome to the World of EmotiBit.
+Welcome to the World of EmotiBit.
 If you just received your EmotiBit, in the box you will find:
 - EmotiBit with straps
 - Adafruit feather M0 WiFi, programmed and ready to use
 - Micro SD-Card with SD-Card adapter
 - Micro SD-Card USB reader
 - 3.7V battery
 - 2 snaps with Ag-AgCl coated studs + 2 extra snaps(can be used to attach external electrodes)

 ### Connecting to WiFi

-#### Prepare Included Sd-Card
+- **Prepare Included Sd-Card**
   - To connect the EmotiBit to WiFi, you have to add the WiFi credentials`SSID: WIFi Name` and `Password: WiFi Password` to a file named `config.txt` on the SD-Card provided.
   - **Note**: _FAT32 is important for the EmotiBit to function as designed_
   - If you got your SD-card with your EmotiBit, it's already in the FAT32 format.
   - If using an SD-Card **other** than the one provided in the box, please **make sure it is formatted to be FAT32**.
 If it is not in **FAT32** format, follow the instructions below to Format the SD-Card
   - <details>
     <summary>Formatting to FAT32</summary>
     <br>